google/cel-spec/doc/langdef.md

 Every protocol buffer field has a default value, and there is no semantic difference between a field set to this default value, and an unset field.
-For message fields, there default value is just the unset state, and an unset message field is distinct from one set to an empty (i.e. all-unset) message.
+For message fields, their default value is just the unset state, and an unset message field is distinct from one set to an empty (i.e. all-unset) message.

 The `has()` macro (see [Macros](#macros)) tells whether a message field is set